tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

     becomes **32 minutes**.
 -   After six consecutive Sha3x blocks the target time reaches **4 hours 16 minutes** (32x) and stops growing.
--   If a block of a different penalty class is mined, the Sha3x target time resets to **8 minutes**.
+-   If a block of any other algorithm is mined, the Sha3x target time resets to **8 minutes**.

-An RxM block followed by an RxT block is a run of two within the RandomX class, so the second block is mined at a 16 minute target.
-Switching between the two RandomX variants does not reset the modifier.
+An RxM block followed by an RxT block is a run of one in each algorithm, so neither block is penalized.
+Switching between the two RandomX variants resets the modifier, and a miner with RandomX capacity can alternate them indefinitely without ever paying a penalty.

 ## Consequences 1

 ### Positive

 -   Significantly increases the cost of selfish mining.
-A private chain of depth 6 built by a single penalty class costs 63 units of work against 6 for an honest chain of the same depth.
+A private chain of depth 6 built by a single algorithm costs 63 units of work against 6 for an honest chain of the same depth.
 -   Reduces the ability of a single algorithm to reorg multiple blocks.
 -   Preserves the multi-algorithm decentralization objective.
--   Grouping RxM and RxT into one penalty class closes the cheapest bypass, since both are mined by the same hardware.
+-   Treating every algorithm independently keeps the mechanism neutral between them: all four carry the same steady-state block share and the same expected modifier, so no algorithm is taxed more than another for mining honestly.
--   The cost is progressive in concentration rather than flat: a class at balanced share pays about 1.9x on average, one at 60% share pays about 5.5x.
+-   The cost to honest mining is small --- about 1.16x on average with four algorithms live --- while remaining progressive in concentration.

 ### Negative

 -   Requires a hard fork.
 -   Changes block-time dynamics under certain hash rate distributions.
 -   May introduce more short-term variance in block intervals.
--   Inflates the mean block interval by a factor of `E[m]` unless the base target times are reduced to compensate.
+-   Inflates the mean block interval by roughly 2% with four algorithms live, rising as algorithms are abandoned.
 See *Effect on mean block time*.
--   The 32x cap blunts the majority threshold: a class at 50% block share pays 3.5x on average rather than an unbounded amount.
+-   The 32x cap blunts the majority threshold: an algorithm at 50% block share pays 3.5x on average rather than an unbounded amount.
--   Does not prevent a miner holding capacity in two or more penalty classes from alternating between them to avoid the penalty entirely.
+-   Does not prevent a miner holding capacity in two or more algorithms from alternating between them to avoid the penalty entirely.
+Because RxM and RxT run on the same hardware, this exempts RandomX capacity in full, including when building a private chain.
--   If a single penalty class is left as the only active miner, the chain runs at up to 32x the base target time until another class mines a block.
+-   If a single algorithm is left as the only active miner, the chain runs at up to 32x the base target time until another algorithm mines a block.
 -   Penalizes a single-algorithm miner for a run that occurs by chance, not only for one produced deliberately.